People with diabetes in the United States will soon have access to a new, very fast-acting type of insulin!

 - Vial and Pen: Novo tells us Fiasp will be available in both a 10mL vial and a FlexTouch insulin pen.
 However, it is not FDA-cleared for use in insulin pumps, as it is in Europe but not in Canada.
 Novo does say it plans to request this designation for the US, though.

 - Adults Only: This is FDA-approved for adults with both type 1 and type 2 diabetes, but not for the pediatric population at this time.
 Novo tells us they do plan to seek approval for kids and teens, but it's still TBD on clinical trials and exact timeline.
+UPDATE: On Jan.
+6,.
+2020, the FDA granted a label-change allowing Novo's Fiasp to be OK for children.

 - Flexible Timing: Fiasp can be taken anywhere from 2 minutes before a meal or up to 20 minutes after the start of a meal, and apparently works just as well as NovoRapid/NovoLog that is taken before mealtime.
 While Novo officially still recommends taking Fiasp before the meal, overall they're touting more flexible dosing, mentioning “earlier, greater and faster absorption, thereby providing earlier insulin action."
 This something that Novo has also pushed with its newer Tresiba basal insulin that can last as long as 42 hours.